rumeysaacevik/creating-curriculum/README.md

 Creating a Curriculum

-1) The main purpose of the program is creating engineering faculty lectures with professors adding and removing lectures and accessing this curriculum by students.
+- The main purpose of the program is creating engineering faculty lectures with professors adding and removing lectures and accessing this curriculum by students.

-2)Program Objects and Relationships: The created objects are faculty and departments, and the relationship between them is faculties is creating from departments.
+-Program Objects and Relationships: The created objects are faculty and departments, and the relationship between them is faculties is creating from departments.

-3) The main purpose of use of object Faculty is, it is an object that can gather department together.
+- The main purpose of use of object Faculty is, it is an object that can gather department together.

-4) The main purpose of object department is, define the courses and make the curriculum clear by listing the topics within these courses.
+- The main purpose of object department is, define the courses and make the curriculum clear by listing the topics within these courses.

 Complex Rules  (5-7 Rules)